ruslylove/compro/lectures/lect-2.md

 ---

-## How Data Resides in Memory

-* An important consideration: What is the range of numbers representable within a fixed size, like 1 byte (8 bits)?
-* If no sign is used (unsigned): binary `00000000` to `11111111`.
-    * This corresponds to decimal 0 to 255.
-* With 1 byte, we can represent $2^8 = 256$ distinct values.
-* Memory limitations mean we can only represent a finite range of numbers.

----

-## How Data Resides in Memory
+## Sign and Unsigned

-❓If one bit is dedicated to the *sign*, how many different numbers can we represent in 1 byte?
+* If one bit is dedicated to the *sign*, how many different numbers can we represent in 1 byte?

 | Bit Position | 7 (Sign) | 6 | 5 | 4 | 3 | 2 | 1 | 0 |
 |---|---|---|---|---|---|---|---|---|